Hyperentanglement-enhanced quantum illumination: Hyperentanglement-enhanced sensitivity in the low noise regime

-\textit{Hyperentanglement-enhanced sensitivity in the low noise regime}: Ever since the first experimental demonstration of generation of hyperentangled photon pairs\,\cite{barreiro2005generation}, different procedures to generate hyperentanglement in different degree of freedom of photons have been successfully demonstrated.
+Ever since the first experimental demonstration of generation of hyperentangled photon pairs\,\cite{barreiro2005generation}, different procedures to generate hyperentanglement in different degrees of freedom of photons have been successfully demonstrated.
 Here we will briefly outline one such procedure\,\cite{chen2020recovering} to generate states hyperentangled in polarization and frequency degrees of freedom.
 Using two identical type-II non-collinear SPDC generators driven by identical pumps, derived from a common pump, $\ket{\Phi}_1$ and $\ket{\Phi}_2$, that are entangled in polarization degree of freedom\,\cite{kwiat1999ultrabright} are produced.
 For each of these states, the mean number of photons in each entangled mode of the state is $N_S^\prime$.
-The states have the Fock state represenation,
+The states have the Fock state represenation\,\cite{footnote},

 Here, $S$ and $I$ refer to signal and idler frequency, $1$ and $2$ denote distinct spatial modes while $H$ and $V$ denote horizontal and vertical polarization respectively.
 The output spatial modes of a single non-collinear SPDC process are distinct but using appropriate lenses, the spatial overlap of the output modes can be increased such that the two spatial modes may be approximated to be identical.
+Thus, the signal and the idler frequency modes occupy the same spatial mode.
 If the original common pump had been used to drive a single SPDC generator, the mean number of photons in each of the two output modes would have been $N_S$ (say) and would be related to $N_S^\prime$ as $N_S^\prime=N_S/2$.
 The two spatial modes form the input to a balanced beam splitter to give,

 The resulting state is entangled in frequency $\omega_S$ and $\omega_I$ besides polarization.
-A first order approximation in squeezing parameter of the resulting hyperentangled state yields a hyperentangled biphoton state.
-For the low noise regime, the time-bandwith product is adjusted such that the transmitter pulse spans over $M$ temporal modes to give the following output state\,\cite{chen2020recovering}.
+A first order approximation in squeezing parameter of the resulting hyperentangled state and setting the relative pump phase to zero or $\pi$ yields a hyperentangled biphoton state\,\cite{chen2020recovering}.
+For the low noise regime, the time-bandwith product is adjusted such that the transmitter pulse spans over $M$ temporal modes to give the following output state\,\cite{chen2020recovering},